rohan-yadav19/DAA_4th-SEM/README.md

 -This program calculates the factorial of a given number using an iterative approach (loop-based method).
 2. Factorial using Recursion
 -This program calculates the factorial of a given number using recursion, where the function calls itself to compute the result.
+3.Binary Search
+-This is an implementation of the Binary Search Algorithm in java.
+Binary Search is an efficient searching technique used to find an element in a sorted array in O(log n) time complexity.

 #How to Run